HoomanBahreini/MySQLConnectionManagerForNet/README.md

 # Keep in mind

-This is intented only for MySQL and Connector .Net, most other connectors already handle a multi-host connection string, and you won't be needing this project.
+This is intented only for MySQL and Connector/Net, most other connectors already handle a multi-host connection string, and you won't be needing this project.